dinhngocdat03102002/dinhngocdat0310/README.md

 * 🌍  I'm based in Ho Chi Minh City
 * ✉️  You can contact me at [dinhngocdat69@gmail.com](mailto:dinhngocdat69@gmail.com)
 * 🧠  I'm learning ReactJS, Spring Boot
-* 🤝  I'm open to collaborating on some interesting Projects
+* 🤝  I'm open to collaborating on some interesting Projects.

 ### Skills